-Now, we have two options: create a task that will run the master algorithm (which runs on one node and may spawns subtasks on other nodes), or create a task that will (only) run the RPC methods (which are run on each node).
+Now, we have two options: create a task that will run the master algorithm (which runs on one node and may spawns subtasks on other nodes), or create a task that will (only) run the so-called Remote Procedure Call (RPC) methods (which are run on each node).
 Typically, the RPC methods only run the node local analysis (e.g. compute the averages per node), whereas the master algorithms performs aggregation of those results as well (e.g. starts the node local analyses and then also computes the overall average).
 First, let us create a task that runs the master algorithm of the harbor2.vantage6.ai/demo/average container